ThePJB/ssss/README.md

 just snuck in a constant at the start what if we defined a fractal as a dual process of 2 points fighting, ie subtracting (p1^2 - p2^2)^2 + p1)^2 - p2^2 ...

+get em multithreaded, simd for responsive / higher res its an extremely parallel task even cuda fractals hey, or in fragment shader but anyway threads could return just some arrays that get joined. maybe moves and stuff optimize it f32x8 best? but its got dependence. so just the bailout will be as slow as the last one

+maybe plotting orbits over the julia set they will make more sense

+honestly a better colouring algorithm for deeper steps would be good can you just do some log shit to turn up the steps heaps? cause it gets lame

+is there some kind of fast stop computing for mandelbrot

+LOL f64s are so good

+## rgbutm
+ways of exploring automatically, e.g. distribution of age over time. measurement of contained energy shortest and most beautiful lives? average age vs chaos, or most uniform age number of cycles past x and y or every 1000 erase an area and reset yourself what if the states were periodic

+// lines, i think i must be calculating the width wrong

+why do the bulbs in the mandelbrot set have periods as they do? mandelbrot and julia next to each other for C selection pandelbrot, wouldnt need as much recalculating, just do 1 row of pixels at a time

+for voronoi I might need to basically animate the algorithm lol. bad triangles, poly, etc.

+hmm software renderer would be juicy for a pixel game

+do some voronoise

+do some 3d noise animations
+some animated noise would look sick honestly can I have a better scene registry sorta thing or do I need C for that? cant seem to do much cool functional/closure shit in rust. like in Go its no worries.